-During most of the 14th century the Catholic Church was run from here in Avignon.
-In 1309, the French-born pope Clement V moved the papacy from Rome to Avignon.
-All Europe recognized Clement as the legitimate pope.
+Through most of the 14th century the Catholic Church was run from here in Avignon.
+In 1309, the French-born pope Clement V decided to move the papacy from Rome to Avignon.
+All of Europe recognized Clement as the legitimate pope.

 After about 70 years, a later pope moved the papacy back to Rome.
-But Avignon installed it's own rival pope and for about 40 years there were two disputed popes — one in Rome and one in Avigon.
-Finally in 1417 a Church-wide council affirmed the Roman pope, Avignon dropped its claim and what was called "the Great Schism" was over.
+But Avignon installed its own rival pope and for about 40 years there were two disputed popes — one in Rome and one in Avignon.
+Finally in 1417 a Church-wide council affirmed the Roman pope, Avignon dropped its claim, and what was called “the Great Schism” was over.

 This bridge is the “pont d’Avignon,” made famous by the 15th century folk song known to all French school kids.